If nature is the heart of modernism, then the Palau de la Música Catalana has flowers pumping through its veins.

-- Is an amazing example of art nouveau architecture.
+- Among the finest examples of art nouveau Barcelona architecture.

-- Is an explosion of colour and carefully placed, gorgeous mosaics.
+- Provides an explosion of colourful and carefully placed mosaics.

-- Offers golden-age type acoustics that drive music lovers wild.
+- Offers golden-age type acoustics to drive music lovers wild.

 - Hosts over 600 shows a year (from opera to flamenco to symphony orchestra and more).

-Nearly 300,000 people a year visit the Palau de la Musica and the number is only increasing – the reasons to see the palace via a guided tour are long but I recommend embarking on a tour for the following reasons:
+Nearly 300,000 people a year visit the Palau de la Música, and the number is only increasing.
+The reasons to see the palace via a guided tour are long, but I recommend embarking on a tour for the following reasons:

 You’ll see more, with access to restricted areas not open to the general public during concerts.